1st Cornwall (Duke of Cornwall's) Artillery Volunteers: Mobilisation

-After the Dunkirk evacuation a number of emergency batteries of ex-Royal Navy guns were ordered for the Cornish ports, including two 4.7-inch guns at Fowey, where a draft arrived to form a new 364 Coast Bty under training by the Cornwall Heavy Rgt (this later joined a new 557th Coast Rgt based at St Austell).
+After the Dunkirk evacuation, a number of emergency batteries of ex-Royal Navy guns were ordered for the Cornish ports, including two 4.7-inch guns at Fowey, where a draft arrived to form a new 364 Coast Bty under training by the Cornwall Heavy Rgt (this later joined a new 557th Coast Rgt based at St Austell).
 Other emergency coastal batteries at Looe, Par, Penzance, and Newquay (each of two 4-inch Mk VII guns) were manned by the newly formed 70th Medium Rgt, which established its HQ at Falmouth.
 3-pounders were also mounted at Crab Quay and St Anthony Battery as anti-Motor Torpedo Boat guns.
 There was considerable Luftwaffe activity over Falmouth during the summer and autumn of 1940, mostly dropping Parachute mines near the harbour, bur also some bombing raids.

-During October a large number of men were drafted into the Falmouth defences from other coast and training regiments, then on 2 November 394 and 395 Coast Btys were formed to relieve 70th Med Rgt at Penzance and St Ives respectively.
+During October, a large number of men were drafted into the Falmouth defences from other coast and training regiments.
+Then, on 2 November, 394 and 395 Coast Btys were formed to relieve 70th Med Rgt at Penzance and St Ives respectively.
 The regiment also provided drafts to 397 Coast Bty at Padstow (one of the 4-inch emergency batteries) and to 423 Coast Bty.
-On 31 December 952 Bty of 11th Defence Regiment, RA, took over the 3-pdrs.
-In July 1941 Royal Marines from the Marine Naval Base Defence Organisation (MNBDO) also manned anti-MTB 2-pdrs at Pendennis Point.
+On 31 December, 952 Bty of 11th Defence Regiment, RA, took over the 3-pdrs.
+In July 1941, Royal Marines from the Marine Naval Base Defence Organisation (MNBDO) also manned anti-MTB 2-pdrs at Pendennis Point.

 Part of 523 Coast Rgt's role was to carry out training for other units.
-The newly formed 203 Coast Bty was attached for training on 6-inch guns between 30 September and 9 December before going to Dover, and in January 1941 the regiment began training gunners for Defensively equipped merchant ships (DEMS).
+The newly formed 203 Coast Bty was attached for training on 6-inch guns between 30 September and 9 December before going to Dover; in January 1941, the regiment began training gunners for Defensively equipped merchant ships (DEMS).